sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 31-07-2020

+- https://www.confluent.io/blog/ksqldb-0-10-updates-key-columns Many breaking changes in ksqlDB 0.10 about keys, but for the greater good!

 # 29-07-2020

 - https://jalammar.github.io/how-gpt3-works-visualizations-animations/ How GPT3 Works - Visualizations and Animations – Jay Alammar